stanford-oval/genie-cloud/doc/thingpedia-device-class.md

 ### Parameters
 To take full advantage of the functionality we provided in ThingTalk (filtering, chaining, etc.),
 every parameter needed for ___both input and output___ should be listed.
-An parameter is described as follows:
+A parameter is described as follows:
 ```tt
 [in req | in opt | out] <name> : <type>
 ```